ARM-software/astc-encoder/Docs/Building.md

 ## Advanced build options

-For codec developers there are a number of useful features in the build system.
+For codec developers and power users there are a number of useful features in the build system.

 ### Build Types